Zambia U20 make easy work of South Africa in friendly match

 South Africa XI

-The Zambia U20 national soccer team took early control of group A when they shotRead More
+The Zambia U20 national team on Saturday continued their impressive unbeaten run when they sweptRead More